Ferrum Network (FRM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ferrum Network Historical Price

-According to the latest data gathered on Ferrum Network live price page, the current price of Ferrum Network is 0.00082201USD.
-The circulating supply of Ferrum Network(FRM) is 287.01M FRM , giving it a market capitalization of $234.28K.
+According to the latest data gathered on Ferrum Network live price page, the current price of Ferrum Network is 0USD.
+The circulating supply of Ferrum Network(FRM) is 287.01M FRM , giving it a market capitalization of $238.88K.

 The Ferrum Network Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FRM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.